Language and gender: Language and power

-In the past, many feminist language researchers used to believe that power is something separate from the language, which helps powerful groups, for example, men, to dominate the way language is being produced and used in society.
+In the past, many feminist language researchers believed that power is something separate from language, which helps powerful groups, for example, men, to dominate the way language is being produced and used in society.
 Nowadays, some researchers consider that power is embedded in the language structures rather than being outside of it.
 For instance, the language of science helps to regulate the ideas of the dominant groups in it, which can never be completely neutral.
 Even in psychology, the interpretations of gender had always some benefits for the academics who were writing about it, so it was always important that who is using the language and how they are using it to explain something.

 The norms of appropriate ways of talking for different genders are an example of the concept of power in language.
 There are many social forces to determine the ways different genders are supposed to communicate with each other.
 As these norms are the results of the present hierarchy in society, doubting them leads to challenging the social orders which originate these patterns.
 Many studies in this field presume that there are gender differences in language use; therefore, they examine how different genders vary in their speech styles.
-However, This approach does not incorporate the debate that who, initially, decided to set these differences and norms, and why these norms are generally accepted.
+However, this approach does not incorporate the debate that who, initially, decided to set these differences and norms, and why these norms are generally accepted.
 "Language is a complex and dynamic system that produces meaning about social categories such as gender".
 In this sense, power is not something outside this system, but it is a part of it.

 The notion of gender is not static.
-Rather, this notion varies from culture to culture and time to time.
+Rather, this notion varies from culture to culture and from time to time.
 "Feminine" and "masculine" are socially constructed concepts that through a set of repeated acts, have become natural.
-Simone de Beauvoir's famous dictum manifests this idea: "one is not born, but rather becomes a woman."
+Simone de Beauvoir's famous dictum manifests this idea: "One is not born, but rather becomes a woman."
 Accordingly, performing acts following social norms leads to the phenomenon of gendered speech.
-As femininity and masculinity are not fixed concepts, their style of talking can also be as a result of power relations in society regulating social standards.
+As femininity and masculinity are not fixed concepts, their style of talking can also be a result of power relations in society regulating social standards.